xyjigsaw/paper2kg/README.md

 **Once the download is successful, these two lines of code must be removed.**

-PS: JAVA environment is requested.
+PS: JAVA environment is required.

 ## Run